 - bounce light onto the container, or use powered lighting

-- use multiple containers, like I did
+- use multiple containers, like you see in ours

 If anyone can suggest a way to measure the amounts of CO2 going in and O2 coming out using home brew technology, I’d love to learn from you.
+Maybe I’ll investigate if it is possible to do with an Arduino

 Bioreactors…fun for all the family!